code-and-effect/effective_test_bot/README.md

 ## Capybara Extras

-The following quality of life helpers are added for use in any minitest & capybara integration test:
+The following quality of life helpers are added by this gem:

 ### fill_form